yomex96/yomex-HNG-Stage-0/README.md

     error_page 500 502 503 504 /50x.html;
     location = /50x.html {
     }

-​
+5. check and Reload

+$ sudo nginx -t

+$ sudo systemctl reload nginx​

+6. move the files

 That root part should be noted down.
-Move the files from your repo folder into that folder using: sudo mv your-repo-name/index.html {paste your root folder here}
+Move the files from your repo folder into that folder using:
-sudo mv your-repo-name/{paste your css file name here}/ {paste your root folder path found in the ngnx confiig file here}
-​
-💡
+$ sudo mv yomex-HNG-Stage-0/index.html   /var/www/html
+$ sudo mv  yomex-HNG-Stage-0/style.css & script.js      / var/www/html

 the html file must be called index.html
+7. Restart
-Then, restart the nginx server with: sudo systemctl restart nginx
+Then, restart the nginx server with:
+$: sudo systemctl restart nginx